jma712/Causality-informed-Generation/README.md

     Variable a = the volume of the ball;
     Variable b = the height of the cylinder;
     Variable c = the distance between the ball and the cylinder;
-    Variable d = the cylinder’s height above the ground;
+    Variable d = the volume of the rectangular prism;
     Variable e = the tilt angle of the cylinder.

     The causal graph is: